Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 If you call an `RPC` method on your side, it will execute on a different machine.

-Netcode has several variations of RPCs to execute logic with various remote targets.
-To learn more, see [`Rpc`](message-system/rpc.md).
+Netcode includes multiple RPC variations that you can use to execute logic with various remote targets.
+To learn more about RPCs, refer to[`Rpc`](message-system/rpc.md).

 <figure>
 <ImageSwitcher